zemogle/public-site/content/cv.md

 ## Awards and Nominations
-- **Lise Meitner Medal** from [Institute of Physics](https://www.iop.org).
+- **Lise Meitner Medal** from [Institute of Physics](https://www.iop.org), in 2020.
 This Silver Subject medal is awarded for distinguished contributions to public engagement in physics.
 The [complete citation can be found on the IOP website](https://www.iop.org/about/awards/2020-lise-meitner-medal-and-prize)
+- **HundrED 2021 Global Collection** - Inclusion of [Global Sky Partners](https://lco.global/education/partners) in the [100 most inspiring innovations](http://hundred.org/) in education.
-- **Scientix Award** for Best Resources in Science, Technology, Mathematics and Engineering - [Star in a Box](http://starinabox.lco.global/).
+- **Scientix Award** for Best Resources in Science, Technology, Mathematics and Engineering - [Star in a Box](http://starinabox.lco.global/) in 2015.
 This was a joint effort by many people, particularly myself, Stuart Lowe, Megan Davies, Chris North, and Jon Yardley.
 It was also awarded to [astroEDU](https://astroedu.iau.org) for improving the activity through peer-review.
-- **HundrED 2019 Global Collection** - Inclusion of [astroEDU](https://astroedu.iau.org) in the [100 most inspiring innovatives](http://hundred.org/) in education.
+- **HundrED 2019 Global Collection** - Inclusion of [astroEDU](https://astroedu.iau.org) in the [100 most inspiring innovations](http://hundred.org/) in education.
-- **Most Uplifting Staff Member** Nomination in the Cardiff University Enriching Student Life awards 2015, by students in the School of Physics and Astronomy.

 ## Selected Community Rôles
 - Founder of [Ada's Adventures in Science](http://www.adacomic.uk) comic book series
-- Project organizer for Las Cumbres Observatory's [Global Sky Partners](https://lco.global/education/partners/)
+- Director of [Global Sky Partners](https://lco.global/education/partners/), providing educational opportunities to use robotic telescopes, through Las Cumbres Observatory
 - Associate editor for [Frontiers for Young Minds](https://kids.frontiersin.org/)
 - Chair of the International Astronomical Union [Office for Astronomy Development](http://astro4dev.org) Task Force for children and schools.
 - Co-founder of [astroEDU](http://iau.org/astroedu), an open access, peer-review platform for reviewing and sharing astronomy education activities, endorsed by [International Astronomical Union](http://iau.org).